 Do you have a book of your photography available?
-My book "All that life can afford" will be available 1st February 2016.
+My book "All that life can afford" is available now.

 Do you run into any trouble taking photographs of strangers?
 Very rarely.
 I have learned to be quick and discreet photographing in public.
 If I am ever stopped or asked about what I am doing, I try to be polite and move on as quickly as possible.

 What advice would you give to someone starting in street photography?
 Buy a good pair of comfortable shoes, have a camera around your neck at all times, keep your elbows in, be patient, optimistic and don’t forget to smile.